nbicocchi/learn-microservices/modules/observability/slides/2 - Observability (OTLP instrumentation).md

       - "3000:3000"
 ```

-2. Configure its three data sources using the configuration file provided to the container with volumes.
+2. Configure its three data sources using the configuration file provided:

 ```yaml
 apiVersion: 1